Limpan89/ai-generated-store-client/COVERAGE_REPORT.md

 2. **Edge Case Coverage** (Priority: Low)

-   - Add tests for the 3-4 uncovered lines in page components
+   - Add tests for the remaining uncovered lines in page components
    - These are rare error scenarios

 3. **E2E Tests** (Already Implemented)